duckduckgo/duckduckgo-help-pages/_docs/results/sources.md

     <a href="https://duck.co/ia">four hundred sources</a>.
 These include hundreds
     of vertical sources delivering niche Instant Answers, <a href="https://duckduckgo.com/duckduckbot">DuckDuckBot</a> (our crawler) and crowd-sourced sites (like Wikipedia, stored in our answer indexes).
-We also of course have more traditional links in the search results, which we also source from a variety of partners, including Verizon Media (formerly Yahoo) and Bing.
+We also of course have more traditional links in the search results, which we also source from multiple partners, though most commonly from Bing (and none from Google).
 </p>

 <p>